 Because we already have white history year (decade, centuries...)!

 In the United States, white history is the default, assumed perspective.
 It's what's taught in the classrooms, portrayed in the media, and informs policy making.
-So we don't need a special time to teach it.
+We don't need a special month to teach it.
 It is taught ALL the time.

 |History textbook cover:|